India's Flipkart ends talks to join Bharti Airtel marketing platform

 Critics say a lack of transparency and clear regulations in India may make it tough to check if large firms get preferential treatment by carriers over smaller rivals.

-Some of India’s small- and mid-sized e-commerce companies have complained that this could favour bigger companies and limit customer choice.
+Some of India’s small- and mid-sized e-commerce companies have complained that this could favor bigger companies and limit customer choice.

 “What’s beautiful about the Internet is that it is a leveler,” Vikram Chopra, managing director of online furniture retailer Fab Furnish, said.
 “If one app is free, or loads faster than the other, it would skew usage and that is definitely a problem for those who are not on that group.”